movadee-labs/todoapp/README.md

 ### Notifications (cross‑platform)

-- We use `node-notifier` to show a system notification only when tests fail.
+- We use `node-notifier` to show a system notification only when lint or tests fail.
 - Why: consistent, lightweight popups on macOS/Windows/Linux so devs notice failures even from GUI commits.
-- How to use: no action needed—on failure you’ll see a notification like “Some unit tests failed…”.
+- Usage: no action needed—on failure you’ll see a notification like “Some unit tests failed…” or “Lint errors found…”.
 On success it stays silent.

 ## Linting, Formatting, and Editor Setup